BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/15 Majority Elements/Theory.md

 ## Brute Approach

 - Pick an element and linear search the entire array for the element.
-- Increamenet the count and if the count > (n/2) Then that is our answer
+- Increment the count and if the count > (n/2) Then that is our answer

 <br>